aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/10_Create_Accounts/2_create_gitlab_account.md

 ![Step 4](/images/getting_started/gitlab-trial-screen-3.png)

 You will be sent an email to the email address specified in the "Step 2" from the instructions above.
 Please check your email and click on the "Confirm your account"

-As noted above, trial accounts convert to free accounts so there is no harm in taking out a trial if you do not already have an account.

 {{% notice tip %}}
 Leave this tab open (Use new tab for next step)